Pronounced: die-a-BET-ik in-sip-ih-duss

-NDI occurs when the kidneys do not respond to ADH.
+NDI happens when the body makes the hormone that controls urine but the kidneys do not respond to it.
+Causes are:

-You will be asked about your symptoms and medical history.
-A physical exam may be done.
+The doctor will ask about your symptoms and health history.
+An exam may be done.
+Blood and urine tests will also be done.

 American Diabetes Association